jantman/awslimitchecker/README.rst

 Bugs and Feature Requests
 -------------------------

-Bug reports and feature requests are happily accepted via the `GitHub Issue Tracker <https://github.com/jantman/botolimitchecker/issues>`_.
-Pull requests are welcome.
-Issues that don't have an accompanying pull request will be worked on as my time and priority allows.
+Questions, comments, Bug reports and feature requests are happily accepted via the `GitHub Issue Tracker <https://github.com/jantman/botolimitchecker/issues>`_.
+Pull requests are always welcome.

+Please see the [Development]() and [Getting Help]() documentation for more information.

 License
 --------